-Flutter interview questions and answers have been one of the hot topics in cross-platform application development.
+Flutter interview questions for senior developers and answers have been one of the hot topics in cross-platform application development.
 As a developer or even a beginner, you need to be aware of certain interview questions that could be asked.

 Originally developed by Google, Flutter is an open-source framework that offers a fast, productive, and reliable application development experience for all digital platforms.
 Flutter has gained a lot of popularity in a very short period.
 Developers love to choose flutter over any other platform because of its independence and simplicity, unlike other platforms.

 Flutter is the only framework that allows building Android and iOS apps without making any changes to the code.